 As a general rule, we do not allow anything that can keep an electrostatic charge to enter our manufacturing.

-Gimbal guard for DJI Phantom 3 Advanced, printed in Prima Select Carbon on Ultimaker 2+
+Gimbal guard for DJI Phantom 3 Advanced, printed with a carbon based filament on Ultimaker 2+

 ”First, I tried a few hardened nozzles and I had thermal issues.
 I also did try steel but it was like putting my finger in the air to find new standard print parameters each time.